bg-thompson/OpenGL-Tutorials-In-Odin/README.md

 # A collection of introductory OpenGL programs in Odin.

-The programs below demonstrate illustrate OpenGL functions in Odin using the wrappers in "vendor:OpenGL".
+The programs below illustrate OpenGL functions in Odin using the wrappers in "vendor:OpenGL".
 The programs start very basic and get progressively more complicated.

 The glfw library wrappers for Odin are also illustrated.